sunel/eav/README.md

 This is will create the migration that is needed to create the attibute and map it to the entity. **YOU NEED TO EDIT THE ATTRIBUTES INFO IN THE MIGRATION**

+If the type are left empty it is considered as [Static Attributes](#static-attribute)

 > Refer [Add Attribute](#add-attribute) for more info.

 Now run the migration